its-dirg/IdProxy/doc/setup.rst

 """""""
 Symetric key for the IdP server.
 Any phrase will work, but it must be 16 characters!
 You must change this key!

+CAS_SERVER
+""""""""""
+URL to your CAS server if you wish to perform a CAS authentication.

 CACHE_1 and CACHE_2
 """""""""""""""""""
 Two internal caches.